-With respect to arising risks, NBL is mindful of the increasing protean cyber threats to which it is exposed and we have invested a commensurate amount of financial and human resources to keep abreast with the latest technological evolutions and regulatory expectations.
+With respect to arising risks, NBL is mindful of the increasing protean cyber threats to which the banking industry and the Bank are exposed and we have invested a commensurate amount of financial and human resources to remain abreast with the latest technological evolutions and regulatory expectations.
 We aim at offering the best in class protection of the integrity of our environment to ultimately ensure the continuity of the services to our clients' assets that we safeguard and grow, this is one of our core duties and a priority for us.